What is R&D?

 Differences Between R&D and Innovation

 A great way to envision the differences between R&D and innovation is to consider the means through which they drive value creation.
-R&D initiatives use company resources to gain knowledge.
+R&D initiatives use existing company resources to gain knowledge.
 That knowledge will then be put to use—helping businesses make more informed decisions regarding their strategies, technologies, and aspirations.
 Conversely, innovation programs look for ways to create market value or improve the processes through which that market value will be made.

 R&D vs. Innovation